-Music can be viewed as the symbolic bond: the universal appeal, the common ground.
-Working in the fields, to pass the time, to maintain an identity as a group, a call-and-response type of musical cadence emerged.
+Music can be viewed as a symbolic bond: the universal appeal, the common ground.
+Working in the fields, to pass the time, and to maintain an identity as a group, a call-and-response type of musical cadence emerged.
 You don’t need to know the words if someone is providing them and waiting for a response.
-Everyone can have a voice, every one can participate, a sense of common cause in every line.
-The tunes could be simple and based on the melodies heard in the Masters services.
+Everyone can have a voice, everyone can participate, a sense of common cause in every line.
+The tunes could be simple and based on the melodies heard in the Master’s services.
 The themes could be the same or different.
 Jesus could be applied to the life of the moment, right there in the field with you, working side-by-side.

 Emerging from the 1700s was an oral tradition.
 If you needed to say something, lay it between the lines and sing it in the form of praise.
 This was publicly acceptable: a way to be heard by God and your Master – even if neither fully understood what you were trying to say.
 Hymns created the melodic base to work from.
 The rhythm of life and African traditions provided the structure to interpret the Christian melodies.